download

 Jean Todt explains:

 "We are looking for a solution, our suppliers must do the same.
-It can be a matter of tire compound or aerodynamic efficiency.
-We are the only ones to develop Bridgestone tyres, so we lack terms of comparison.
-When we were in place we always won, now that we have problems there are many who stay ahead of us".
+It can be a matter of tyre compound or aerodynamic efficiency.
+We are the only ones developing Bridgestone tyres, so we lack terms of comparison.
+When everything was in order we always won, now that we have problems many stay ahead of us".

 The British Grand Prix ends with a sixth and a seventh place.
-But there are those who are worse off: Toyota is down after the good initial results and Williams-Bmw hasn't scored a point from three Grands Prix.
-Formula 1 has become a Renault-McLaren duopoly, with Ferrari at a safe distance working to return to the club of winners: from Tuesday 12 July to Friday 15 July 2005, test driver Marc Gene will test on the French circuit of Le Castelet.
+But some are worse off: Toyota is taking a downturn after some good initial results and Williams-Bmw has not scored a point in the last three Grands Prix.
+Formula 1 has become a Renault-McLaren duopoly, with Ferrari at a safe distance working to return to the club of winners: from Tuesday, July 12 to Friday, July 15, 2005, test driver Marc Gené will test on the French circuit of Le Castelet.
 Goals?

-"Illusions are cheap.
+"Illusions come cheap.
 But the standings are there for all to see.
-In the World Drivers' Championship, arithmetic still leaves us with some probabilities, while logic says it's very difficult.
+In the World Drivers' Championship, mathematics still leaves us with some probabilities, while logic says it's very difficult.
 As far as the Constructors' World Championship is concerned, the situation is more open.
 The important thing is to solve our problems, then we'll fight race by race".

-However, it is obvious that the discussion is theoretical and that without the forfait of the Michelin teams in Indianapolis the gap would be higher.
+However, it is obvious that the discussion is theoretical and that without the forfeit of the Michelin teams in Indianapolis, the gap would be bigger.
 This is why Jean Todt's analysis is very cautious.
 Yet the men of the Maranello team seemed optimistic after free practice.
 Todt too:

 "The results from Silverstone show that, like at Magny-Cours, we weren't able to repeat Friday's performance in the race.
-When the temperatures went up and the track rubberized we had a drop in performance.
-Furthermore, in the race our grip decreases, while that of our rivals increases".
+When the temperatures went up and the track rubberised we had a drop in performance.
+Furthermore, in the race, our grip decreases, while that of our rivals increases".

 "I had nothing to do so I pushed a bit".

 At the same time, the two Scuderia Ferrari drivers were completing a difficult race.
-Both swear that there was nothing to do, that the performance is the same, that they work three times more than in the past but they can't find the solution.
-Like all teams, Ferrari is pursuing the 2006 project.
-But - the men of the Maranello team assure us - we won't sacrifice this championship until the end to think about the future.
+Both swear that there was nothing to do, that the performance is the same, that they work three times more than in the past but they cannot seem to find the solution.
+Like all teams, Ferrari is working on the 2006 project.
+But - the men of the Maranello team assure us - we will not sacrifice this championship until the end to think about the future.

 "We want to find a solution to our problems and we want to find it this year".

 Out of respect for fans and sponsors.
-The next round is in Hockenheim, Sunday 24 July 2005, the German Grand Prix, Schumacher's land.
-The Maranello team will present some aerodynamic innovations even if, admits Jean Todt:
+The next round is in Hockenheim, Sunday, July 24, 2005, at the German Grand Prix, Schumacher's land.
+The Maranello team will present some aerodynamic innovations even if, Jean Todt admits:

-"A small improvement won't be enough to take us a big step forward".
+"A small improvement won't be enough to make us take a big step forward".

 fotor_2023-7-12_14_38_59-fotor-20230712143919.jpeg

-Unlike what is happening to the Scuderia Ferrari drivers, at Silverstone Kimi Rakkonen was the author of another fantastic chase: on the first lap he overtook Mark Weebber, Jacques Villeneuve and Ralf Schumacher.
-From twelfth on the grid, he was already fourth at his first pit stop.
-Bit! when Giancarlo Fisichella made a mistake on the second stop.
-The Finn settled on the podium.
+Unlike what is happening to the Scuderia Ferrari drivers, at Silverstone Kimi Räikkönen was the author of another fantastic comeback: on the first lap he overtook Mark Webber, Jacques Villeneuve and Ralf Schumacher.
+From twelfth on the grid, he was already fourth after his first pit stop.
+But when Giancarlo Fisichella made a mistake on the second stop, the Finn settled on the podium.
 He could not do more, also because in the first twenty laps, behind Michael Schumacher and Jarno Trulli, he had lost 32 seconds from Juan Pablo Montoya.
-At the finish line his gap from the Colombian was reduced to 14 seconds: the calculations are soon made, he would have won big.
-Explains Kimi Raikkonen, in that little voice that always makes him sound in agony:
+At the finish line, his gap from the Colombian was reduced to 14 seconds: just some quick calculations and one can realise he would have won big.
+Kimi Räikkönen explains, in that little voice that always makes him sound in agony:

 "I think I did my best.
-If I hadn't had the problem of being dropped ten places on the grid for changing the broken engine, the result would have been different.
-But such are the races.
-Basically I'm fine, I only lost two points in the fight for the title.
-I am convinced that I will be able to fight for the victory in all eight remaining races.
+If I hadn't had the problem of the ten-place grid penalty for changing the broken engine, the result would have been different.
+But that’s racing.
+In the end, I'm fine, I only lost two points in the fight for the title.
+I am convinced that I will be able to fight for victory in all eight remaining races.
 Unfortunately, when I managed to overtake Michael Schumacher and Trulli during the pit stops, my gap from the leaders had become unbridgeable".

 "I had nothing to do, so I started pushing hard.
-It wasn't a transversal message, I just enjoyed it.
-I don't think I did a special race.
-I've always ridden the same way since I've been on the track.
-Always, even when the results haven't arrived.
+It wasn't an across-the-board message, I just enjoyed it.
+I don't think I had a special race.
+I've always driven the same way when I am on track.
+Always, even when the results didn’t come.
 When you have a good car it's easy to be fast.
 Of course, you gain experience over time, but you don't need to go faster.
 I hope my opponents understand how fast I really can be".

 Fernando Alonso clears the field from his opponents, and at the end of the British Grand Prix he says:

 Michael Schumacher and Scuderia Ferrari no longer scare him.
-Flavio Briatore shares the thought of the Spanish rider:
+Flavio Briatore shares the thoughts of the Spanish driver:

 "Even if we started last, we would still finish on the podium.
 The important thing is to go all the way: bad luck, only the McLarens beat us".

-The French team celebrates, even if they didn't win.
-The Silverstone circuit was considered difficult, as was that of Suzuka, penultimate of the season.
+The French team celebrates, even if they did not win.
+The Silverstone circuit was considered difficult, as was that of Suzuka, the penultimate of the season.
 Fernando Alonso curbs optimism:

-On the race, and in particular on the start, the Spaniard confirms Juan Pablo Montoya's version:
+On the race, and in particular, regarding the start, the Spaniard confirms Juan Pablo Montoya's version:

 "I didn't want to risk an accident, it wouldn't have made sense.
 But it was frustrating to lose the first position.
-Turn 1 is easy, it didn't require hard braking.
-However, the result counts.
+Turn 1 is easy, it doesn't require hard braking.
+However, results count.
 We've done a great job.
-In last month's tests on this track we were in trouble.
+In last month's tests on this track, we were in trouble.
 The pole position and the result in the race strengthen our position and give us hope.
 Our potential is enormous".

 fotor_2023-7-12_14_39_4-fotor-20230712143923.jpeg